Troubleshooting Server error responses

 - Review your server's access logs for the 30 minutes before and after the error occurred.

-- Look at the response codes of other requests.
+- Look at the response codes of other requests in the access logs.
 If they’re also failing (e.g., 502, 503, 504), the server might be overloaded or under maintenance.

 - Access the URL using a browser, cURL, or Wget from the machine running the applications manager.